 Gujarat is also called as “Jewel of Western India” is known for its unique and rich culture.
-It bordered by Rajasthan, Maharashtra, Madhya Pradesh and Arabian Sea an is home to Gujars, who ruled the area during 700’s.
+It bordered by Rajasthan, Maharashtra, Madhya Pradesh and the Arabian Sea an is home to Gujars, who ruled the area during 700’s.

 It was the main center of the Indus Valley Civilization and Harappan civilization.
-The gujarati culture is a blend of there beliefs, customs, inventions, values and technology.
+The Gujarati culture is a blend of there beliefs, customs, inventions, values and technology.

 There was The Kshatrapa dynasty from the start of 1st century AD which was replaced by the Gupta empire.
 In 900s the Solanki Dynasty came into power which made Gujarat reached to its much greater extent.

-Than came the Muslim Ruler Mahmud of Ghazni who invaded Gujarat, later Mughal emperor Akbar conquered it which was later acquired by Chhatrapati Shivaji.
+Then came the Muslim Ruler Mahmud of Ghazni who invaded Gujarat, later Mughal emperor Akbar conquered it which was later acquired by Chhatrapati Shivaji.

-During Independence movement Gujarat became a place of the revolts as many freedom fighters like Mohandas Karamchand Gandhi hailed from Gujarat.
+During Independence movement, Gujarat became a place of the revolts as many freedom fighters like Mohandas Karamchand Gandhi hailed from Gujarat.

 Gujarat carries its own culture and tradition which is clearly visible in day to day activities of people.
 Fairs and festival of Gujarat are very popular and there are about 1000 festivals celebrated in Gujarat.

-The ceremony is performed before a sacred fire, or agniaa, which is the eternal witness of the marriage and all vows taken.
+The ceremony is performed before a sacred fire, or agniaa, which is the eternal witness of the marriage and all vows are taken.

-Indo-Aryan language evolved from sanskrit Gujarati is spoken in Gujarat.
-Where as people of Kutch speak Kutchi while Memoni is also spoken among sindhi memons and muslims.
+Indo-Aryan language evolved from Sanskrit Gujarati is spoken in Gujarat.
+Whereas people of Kutch speak Kutchi while Memoni is also spoken among Sindhi memons and Muslims.

 Gujarati Music and dance

 Gujarati folk music is called as Sugam Sangeet, while the instrument used are turi, bungal, pava, ravan hattho, ektaro, and jantar.
-The folk dance raas-garba is very popular of Gujarat when chaniya choli is worn by women while kedia is worn by men and they dance during navratri celebrations.
+The folk dance raas-garba is very popular of Gujarat when chaniya choli is worn by women while kedia is worn by men and they dance during Navratri celebrations.

 Famous tourist attractions

-Gujarat is one of the most popular state for tourism in India, it is popular for beautiful Great Rann of Kutch, hills of Saputara, there are many holy temples, historic capitals, wildlife sanctuaries, beaches, hill resorts to visit.
+Gujarat is one of the most popular states for tourism in India, it is popular for beautiful Great Rann of Kutch, hills of Saputara, there are many holy temples, historic capitals, wildlife sanctuaries, beaches, hill resorts to visit.